MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 1. Search for movies using the search input field.

 1. Go offline.

-    1. Select **F12** to open DevTools.
-    1. Select **Application** > **Service Workers** > **Offline**.
+To do this, open DevTools (**F12**), and then select the **Application** > **Service Workers** > **Offline** checkbox.

     :::image type="content" source="../media/devtools-go-offline.png" alt-text="Simulate being offline with DevTools.":::

-1. Select **More info** in one of the movie results.
+1. In one of the movie results, select **More info**.

-1. A message appears in the app informing you that you are offline and saying that the movie details will be retrieved automatically later.
+1. A message appears in the app informing you that you are offline, and that the movie details will be retrieved automatically later.

     :::image type="content" source="../media/my-movie-list-pwa-demo-offline.png" alt-text="The offline message.":::

-1. Go online by selecting **Offline** in DevTools again.
+1. Go online.
+To do this, in DevTools, clear the **Application** > **Service Workers** > **Offline** checkbox.

 1. Reload the app.
 The movie details now appear.

-For the sample code, go to the [source code on GitHub](https://github.com/captainbrosset/movies-db-pwa/).
+To see the sample code, check out the [movies-db-pwa](https://github.com/captainbrosset/movies-db-pwa/) repo.

 ### Debug background syncs with DevTools

-You don't have to go offline, then online, and wait for Microsoft Edge to trigger a `sync` event to test your background sync code, because DevTools lets you simulate this event.
+To test your background sync code, you don't have to go offline, then go online, and then wait for Microsoft Edge to trigger a `sync` event.
+Instead, DevTools lets you simulate the background sync event.

 To simulate a `sync` event: